Michele Pennisi

 Michele Pennisi (born 23 November 1946) is an Italian Archbishop of the Catholic Church in Sicily, and a noted opponent of the Sicilian Mafia.
 He served as Archbishop of Monreale from 8 February 2013 to 28 April 2022.
-Following reorganisation of the Sicilian church in 2000, Archbishops of Monreale are no longer Metropolitans, but they retain the personal rank of Archbishop.
+Following the reorganisation of the Sicilian church in 2000, Archbishops of Monreale are no longer Metropolitans, but they retain the personal rank of Archbishop.

 Birth and education

 Pennisi was born in the town of Licodia Eubea, Sicily, on 23 November 1946.

-From an early age he actively participated in the Communion and Liberation movement.
+From an early age, he actively participated in the Communion and Liberation movement.
 He was ordained as a priest on 9 September 1972 by Bishop Carmelo Canzonieri, after studying at the prestigious Almo Collegio Capranica in Rome.

 Church career

 After parish work, Pennisi became involved in theological education.
 From 1985 to 1992 he was rector of the episcopal seminary of Caltagirone in Sicily, and from 1997 to 2002 he was rector of the Almo Collegio Capranica in Rome, where he had himself been a student previously.

 Pope John Paul II appointed him Bishop of Piazza Armerina on 12 April 2002, and he was consecrated as bishop in Piazza Armerina Cathedral on 3 July 2002.

 On 8 February 2013 Pope Benedict XVI appointed him Archbishop of Monreale, and he was enthroned on 26 April 2013.

 On 21 September 2017 he was elected vice-president of the Sicilian Episcopal Conference.

 On 28 April 2022 Pope Francis accepted Pennisi's letter of resignation as archbishop of the Archdiocese of Monreale, appointing Gualtiero Isacchi to replace him on the same day.